nextstrain/zika-tutorial/README.md

-# Nextstrain build for Zika virus tutorial
+# Nextstrain build template: arbitrary virus

+This repository serves as a template for creating a nextstrain build for an arbitrary viral pathogen of interest.

+To get started, take a look at config.yml; note that this includes values for all available arguments in the corresponding augur workflow step, including those with reasonable defaults.
+The parameters which are most important to review before running your workflow are prefaced with tag `## IMPORTANT PARAMETER`.

-This repository provides the data and scripts associated with the [Zika virus tutorial](https://nextstrain.org/docs/getting-started/zika-tutorial).
+For a full walkthrough, see the [Zika virus tutorial](https://nextstrain.org/docs/getting-started/zika-tutorial).

-See the [original Zika build repository](https://github.com/nextstrain/zika) for more about the public build.